mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var dbType = TypeMapper.Get<Customer>(e => e.DateOfBirth);
 ```

-We highly recommend to use the [TypeMapCache](/cacher/typemapcache) class when retrieving the cached database types to maximize the reusability and performance.
+> We highly recommend to use the [TypeMapCache](/cacher/typemapcache) class when retrieving the cached database types.
+This is to maximize the reusability and performance.

 ```csharp
 var dbType = TypeMapCache.Get<Customer>(e => e.DateOfBirth);